grafana/mimir/docs/sources/mimir/_index.md

       href: ./get-started/
       description: Get started quickly with Grafana Mimir's extensive documentation, tutorials, and deployment tooling.
 Use the monolithic mode to get up and running with just one binary and no added dependencies.
       height: 24
-    - title: Set up
+    - title: Set up and configure
       href: ./set-up/
       description: Set up Grafana Mimir with Helm, Puppet, or Jsonnet and Tanka.
-Migrate to Grafana Mimir from Cortex, Thanos, or Prometheus.
-      height: 24
-    - title: Configure
-      href: ./configure/about-configurations/
-      description: Configure Grafana Mimir through a YAML-based configuration file or CLI flags and learn about common configurations.
+Then, Configure Grafana Mimir through a YAML-based configuration file or CLI flags.
       height: 24
     - title: Send metric data
       href: ./send/